Yassir050/Spam-Message-Detector/README.md

 * Model evaluation
 * Model persistence
 * Git & GitHub
+* GitHub Actions
+* Reproducible ML workflows

+⸻

 🎯 Project Goal

-The goal of this project is to build practical experience in Machine Learning and NLP while developing a clean and organized GitHub project.
+The goal of this project is to build practical experience in Machine Learning and NLP while developing a clean and organized machine learning repository.

 This project is part of my learning path toward AI Engineering.

+⸻

-👤 Author
+👨‍💻 Author

 Yassir.B